How Much Gap Is Accepted For Study In Australia

 How to Make a Long Study Gap Look Stronger

-A long gap can still be presented well if the application shows maturity, direction and readiness for study.
+A long study gap can still look strong if your application shows maturity, direction, and readiness.

 Connect the Gap to the Course